harvard-edtech/edtech-guide/ComprehensiveGuide.md

 ## 3. Seamless and Intuitive

 Always choose the simplest technology: whether it's a small or large library, always choose the simplest tech so we can focus on impact.
+This helps users understand our tools and helps programmers work on and understand each other's code.

 Standardize design and UI: to create a seamless user experience, we will use the same design language and user interface elements across all projects.
 Gabe oversees the designs and makes sure UI and UX decisions are consistent across all tools.
 We also design to match the design of 3rd party tools (Canvas, Zoom, etc.) to create a seamless user experience.